mautrix/docs/bridges/python/setup.md

    * If you want the master branch instead of a release, use `pip install --upgrade mautrix-$bridge[all]@git+https://github.com/mautrix/$bridge.git`.
 3. Copy `example-config.yaml` to `config.yaml`.
 4. Update the config to your liking.
-You'll at least need to change the homeserver settings, database address, and bridge permissions.
-If you miss something that's required, the bridge will refuse to start and tell you what's missing.
+See the [initial bridge config](../general/initial-config.md) page for recommendations.
 5. Generate the appservice registration with `python -m mautrix_$bridge -g`.
    You can use the `-c` and `-r` flags to change the location of the config and registration files.
 They default to `config.yaml` and `registration.yaml`